Financial-Times/origami/README.md

 ### Sass

 As with all Origami components, o-tooltip has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-tooltip-is-silent: false;` in your Sass before you've imported the o-tooltip Sass.
+To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-banner-is-silent: false;` in your Sass before you've imported the o-banner Sass.

-o-tooltip includes mixins that you can use if you'd rather not have origami classnames in your page.
+o-banner includes mixins that you can use if you'd rather not have origami classnames in your page.
 These are only available if you're not using the Build Service:

 ```scss
 @include oBanner($class: 'o-banner', $themes: 'all');